HHH-Disguiser/ecommerce/README.rst

 Contributions are welcome.
 Please read `How To Contribute <https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.
 Even though it was written with ``edx-platform`` in mind, these guidelines should be followed for Open edX code in general.

-Reporting Security Issues
+Reporting Security Issues  hhh
 -------------------------

 Please do not report security issues in public.
 Please email security@edx.org.

-Get Help
+Get Help...
 --------

 Ask questions and discuss this project on `Slack <https://openedx.slack.com/messages/ecommerce/>`_ or in the `edx-code Google Group <https://groups.google.com/forum/#!forum/edx-code>`_.